Proteomicslab57357/Xconnector/README.md

 * For Windows 10 users only.

-  Download the zip file from.
+  Download the zip file from [here](https://beta.57357.org/wp-content/themes/57357/programs/Xconnector.zip).
 After, extract it and double click on the icon named Xconnector.exe to run the software.

 * For any operating system.